Inclusion and Belonging

 If you have concerns related to inclusion and belonging in MLSoC, first consult with your academic or research advisor, or your work supervisor as appropriate and as you are comfortable.

-Alternatively, we encourage you to directly contact a member of the DEI Committee or a member of the MLSoC Leadership Team to discuss your concerns.
+Alternatively, we encourage you to directly contact a member of the Inclusive Excellence Committee or the MLSoC Leadership Team to discuss your concerns.

 University sponsored resources are also available through InclusiveVT.